 Stay At Home Educator’s Preschool Lesson Plans for Math

 I know the importance of building number sense.
 I believe it is the most important math discipline because without competence in number sense most cannot be competent in other disciplines.
-Number sense includes counting and identifying quantities, number recognition, subitizing, and addition and subtraction, as well as more abstract concepts like number relationships and using mathematics in real world situations.
+Number sense includes counting and identifying quantities, number recognition, subitizing, addition and subtraction, as well as more abstract concepts like number relationships and using mathematics in real world situations.
 We want children to develop very strong number sense skills because we want them to have fluidity and ease in these foundational math concepts.

 So, with number sense being so important, I like to break it down so that my preschoolers are getting practice and reinforcement all year long.
-In my math lesson plans we spiral back to the number sense strand nearly every other week.
+In my math lesson plans, we spiral back to the number sense strand nearly every other week.